As a teacher, I rely on a number of different tools to help make my job easier while also ensuring I deliver a better experience for my students.

 Bonus: many of these programs also track student progress, which builds motivation and helps you see how much they’re growing!

-EPIC is a stunning digital library with thousands of resources for readers of all ages.
+EPIC is a popular reading app with a stunning digital library with thousands of resources for readers of all ages.
+The platform boasts an impressive library of over 40,000 titles, encompassing books, audiobooks, and educational videos, ensuring there’s something for every young reader.
 This incredibly comprehensive database not only provides interesting reading material for kids, it also tracks their reading progress.

 EPIC provides books in multiple languages and has a wide variety of “read to me” stories for students who benefit from hearing the text read aloud.
 There are also video tutorials, quizzes, and writing prompts to help keep students jazzed about reading.